Beaches and swimming

 Sunshine, swimming and sand castles

-The large lakes in Prince Albert National Park become ice-free about the middle to end of May.
+The large lakes in Prince Albert National Park become ice-free about the middle to the end of May.
 Water temperatures suitable for swimming are usually reached by end of June and continue until early September.

-Remember, beaches are unsupervised and swimming in these areas is at your own risk.
+Beaches are unsupervised and swimming in these areas is at your own risk.
 For the safety of swimmers, the use of boats and canoes is not allowed in buoyed swimming areas.
 Swimmer's Itch is a rare occurrence in large lakes but can be found in park waters.
 Contact the Visitor Centre staff for up-to-date reports or to learn more about visitor safety.

 Waskesiu Lake beaches